jessewashburn/cosc457/docs/BRYAN_TESTING_GUIDE.md

 - [ ] User can complete common tasks intuitively
 - [ ] Error messages guide users to correct problems
 - [ ] Application feels professional and polished

-**Remember: You're the guardian of quality!
-Every bug you catch makes the application better!**